neubot/neubot/doc/neubot.1.rst

 time elapsed between sending a small request and receiving a small response (like ``raw``).
 It estimates the goodput by dividing the amount of transferred bytes by the elapsed time.
-To avoid consuming too much user resources, the ``bittorrent`` test adapts the number of bytes to transfer such that the test runs for about five seconds.
+To avoid consuming too much user resources, the ``speedtest`` test adapts the number of bytes to transfer such that the test runs for about ten seconds.

 SUBCOMMANDS
 ```````````